Save more with fun money saving challenges

 If you want more info about this debt payoff strategy, read my post about how to use the debt snowball to achieve a debt-free life.

-Do you want to reduce your debt and minimize emotional spending?
-Pay with cash (*only*).
+Do you want to reduce your debt and minimize impulse purchases?
+Pay for purchases with cash (*only*).